rcruzoliver/ctrlx_nanotec_22/README.md

 ### API in datalayer

-If the hardware is available the app should be successfully intialized and a new node called "ctrlx_nanotec" should appear in the data layer.
+If the hardware is available the app should be successfully initialized and a new node called "ctrlx_nanotec" should appear in the data layer.

 Inside this node one can find the following: